Tchan0/iMekugi/README.md

     * don't forget to launch the iMekugi SCSI server application AS ADMINISTRATOR

 ## 6. How to build
+* wnaspi32.dll, scsiserv32.exe & scsiserv65.exe:
+  * you can find them pre-compiled in the zip file in the /binaries folder
+* scsiserv (Linux version of the iMekugi SCSI server:
   * make clean
   * make
   * To send it to a target device: make sendx86 (adapt the makefile to your needs for this)